pollination-apps/pollination-streamlit-io-tutorials/README.md

 # script-app

-Run python scripts within streamlit
+Create a simple app using the editor and scripts provided!

 ## Description

-Use this app to test following commands:
+Use this app to test pollination-streamlit-io components:
 * Send Model
 * Get Model
 * Send Geometry